Last updated: April 9, 2026

 - Search intent: informational with practical workflow intent

-- Recommended angle: teach readers how to build and use a reusable prompt framework that improves content brief quality
+- Recommended angle: show teams how to build and use a reusable prompt framework that improves content brief quality

 - Main sections: definition, why it matters, prompt template, workflow, mistakes, examples, FAQs, next steps